The Striso board

 • Polyphony: 15 notes (MPE limitation)

-• Audio output: 3.5mm stereo jack
+• Audio output: 3.5mm stereo jack (for headphones or line out)

 • MIDI over USB, with multiple MIDI modes: